All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Shared side effects (most common): - Nausea (especially during dose increases) - Vomiting - Diarrhea - Constipation - Decreased appetite (this is also the therapeutic effect) - Injection site reactions

 Frequency comparison: In clinical trials, gastrointestinal side effects occurred in roughly 40-50% of participants for both medications.
-However, the majority were mild to moderate and decreased over time.
+But the majority were mild to moderate and decreased over time.
 Most side effects peak during dose escalation and improve once your body adjusts.

 How to manage side effects: Our covers practical strategies for handling nausea, constipation, and other common issues.
 Small meals, adequate hydration, and eating slowly can make a significant difference.